scharris/sqljson-query/docs/README.md

 When generating queries, database metadata is used to verify all tables, fields, and foreign key relationships used in the queries, failing with an error if any referenced database items are not found in database metadata.
-A self-contained tool to fetch this database metadata for Oracle and PostgresSQL databases is included.
+A self-contained tool to fetch this database metadata for PostgresSQL, MySQL, and Oracle databases is included.

 The query generation work is all done at build time, and there is no run-time component needed to use the generated SQL queries and generated result types.
 The SQL can be